zuozhenggh/learning-library/solutions-library/oci-move-improve/mds-connect/mds-connect.md

-# Lab 3: Connecting your application with MDS (MySQL Database Cloud Service) on OCI
+# Connecting your application with MDS (MySQL Database Cloud Service) on OCI

 ## Introduction
 This lab walks you through the steps on how to create MDS instance on OCI and how to migrate your database from your E-Commerce App MySQL to MDS on OCI.
 The lab will also focus on how to connect your E-Commerce application with MDS.